Ephesians 2:8-10

 For it is by grace you have been saved, through faith – and this not from yourselves, it is the gift of God not by works, so that no one can boast.
 For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.

 This passage teaches us quite a bit about the salvation experience.
 It teaches us that salvation is by grace.
+We can’t argue with that!
 Nobody deserves to be saved.
-It teaches us that salvation is through faith.
+This scripture teaches us that salvation is through faith.
+Again, no argument.
 It teaches us that salvation is not from ourselves which would be super boastful!
 It teaches us that God made us and He made us with a purpose; to do good works, which we surmise should happen after we are saved.
 And finally, it inspires us with the fact that God is intimately connected to us because He has actually prepared things for us to do!

-Once again, a scripture which has nothing to do with baptism is introduced to convince us that since baptism is not mentioned, it must not be important.
-To make this scripture work as an anti-baptism proof text, we must employ the “all/only” error and buy into the notion that baptism is a work.
+This scripture has nothing to do with baptism but is often used to convince us that since baptism is NOT mentioned, baptism is not important.
+To make this scripture work as an anti-baptism proof text, we must employ two logical errors; the “all/only” error (Lesson 16) and the error that baptism is man made work (Lesson 13) instead of a clear command of God.

 Special Use Case

-But this scripture also holds a special purpose in evangelicalism.
-It is the well-spring of three extremely popular phrases created to reinforce their position of “faith alone.”
+But this scripture also holds a special purpose in the evangelical argument.
+It is the well-spring of three extremely popular phrases created to reinforce this position of “faith alone” for salvation.

 The first popular phrase is, “We are saved by faith alone.”
 We have all heard this.
 The second phrase is, “We are saved by grace through faith plus nothing.”
 And, the third phrase is similar, “We are saved by grace alone, through faith alone, in Christ alone.”

 I have heard some of the greatest Bible expositors and preachers in our modern era confidently make these claims.
 They are frequently brought to bear when the topic of baptism is being discussed.
-All of these statements sound really good.
+All of these statements sound really good but they have a problem… they are completely unbiblical.

 What I am about to say might surprise you… but just consider carefully what you hear.
 If I am wrong, please show me where I am wrong.